winglang/wing/docs/docs/06-tools/01-cli.md

 ## Environment Variables

 For development and testing, Wing can automatically read environment variables from `.env` files in your current working directory.
-These environment variables can be accessed in Wing code using `util.env` and `util.tryEnv`.
+These environment variables can be accessed in Wing code using `util.env` and `util.tryEnv` in both preflight.
+In inflight these functions can also be used but note that the variables are not automatically available, if desired they must be passed explicitly when used like in `cloud.Function`.

 ### Supported `.env` files